-You might be thinking of snow to rehydrate because it is just made of water.
-Snow doesn’t work like water when it comes to hydration due to many factors.
-Let’s discuss them straight away!
+You might be thinking of snow to rehydrate yourself because it is just made of water.
+Snow doesn’t work like drinking water when it comes to hydration due to many factors.

 What is Dehydration

-It is the condition in which your body loses more fluids (due to diarrhea, vomiting) than you consume.
-Followings are the common symptoms of dehydration:
+It is the condition in which your body loses more fluids (due to diarrhea, or vomiting) than you consume.
+The followings are the common symptoms of dehydration:

 - Dry mouth

 Does Eating Snow Dehydrate You?

 Yes, eating snow dehydrates you.
 Though it may sound counter-intuitive, eating snow will not produce the same results.
 When you eat snow or ice, you are consuming water in a solid form & you need to melt it down first which will require energy.
 When you are sick or dehydrated, your system is already overloaded.
 Your body will need more fluids to convert ice into water, ultimately eating snow dehydrates you.

 In addition, the structure of snow is such that, as it falls, it tends to catch air pollutants and other toxins present in the environment.
 By the time snow reaches the ground, it becomes totally unsafe for consumption.

 In effect, eating snow may not be very good for your body and your hydration levels.
 In cold weather, you must look for hydration options other than snow or ice.

 Eating snow can also cause hypothermia, which means that your body loses heat faster than it can produce.
 This significantly reduces your body temperature quickly, which can turn fatal.